 The skin is composed of an epidermal layer, hair follicles, sebaceous glands, and sweat glands, which can descend into the underlying dermis.
-HS is primarily a follicular occlusion disease with secondary involvement of the apocrine and eccrine glands.
+Hidradenitis Suppurativa is primarily a follicular occlusion disease with secondary involvement of the apocrine and eccrine glands.

 The sebaceous glands are located in the dermis, the middle layer of the skin, and they develop from the epithelial cells of the hair follicle itself (the external root sheath of the hair follicle).
 Sebaceous glands are the most closely related to hair follicles and are located throughout the entire body.
 Sebaceous glands are the oil secreting glands of your body, which is why they are also called the oil glands.
 They are a type of holocrine simple saccular (alveolar) gland and their function is to secrete a substance called sebum.
 Sebum is a mixture of fatty substances, entire sebum-producing cells, and epithelial cell debris.